-When asked What was the most interesting part of MAP Meeting One? students' responses suggested three common sentiments.
-First, 22 students (44.8%) reported they enjoyed the opportunity to view their current levels of coping and engagement compared to other AP/IB students via the graph (Figure 1 for example).
+When asked What was the most interesting part of MAP Meeting 1? students' responses suggested three common sentiments.
+First, 22 students (44.8%) reported they enjoyed the opportunity to view their current levels of coping and engagement compared to other AP/IB students via the graph (see Figure 1 for example).
 Second, 14 students (28.6%) reported the process used to create an action plan was the most beneficial part of the meeting.
 Third, 12 students (24.5%) reported the personalized discussion surrounding their strengths, weaknesses, and possible next steps to be the most interesting.
-While the majority (55.1%) of student participants reported that they had no recommendations for change to MAP Meeting One, 10 students (20.4%) reported the meeting was too long.
+While the majority (55.1%)of student participants reported that they had no recommendations for change to MAP Meeting 1, 10 students (20.4%) reported the meeting was too long.
 Four students (8.1%) recommended the use of more specific data metrics (their grades compared to other students' grades) during meetings.
 Two students (4.1%) specifically noted that the questions posed by the coach in the MAP Meeting were difficult and expressed a desire for guidance (e.g., "If the questions were easier to answer, more elaborate results could flow").

-Acceptability ratings for MAP Meeting Two were high (M = 4.38, SD = 0.42, n = 42; see Table 5).
-Students continued to value the work completed in the first meeting 1-2 months after that initial meeting with the coach (M = 4.30, SD = 0.44, range = 3.81 - 4.60), generally agreeing that they had made positive growth toward the goal set in Meeting One.
-The most variability in student perceptions was for item 5: "The letter I received from my coach a few weeks before today's meeting helped keep me on track with my goal" (M = 3.81, SD = 0.97).
-During MAP

-Meeting Two, when coaches asked students about the usefulness of the reminder letter, some students did not recall seeing it.
+Acceptability ratings for MAP Meeting 2 were high (M = 4.42, SD = 0.47, n = 42, see Table 6).
+Students continued to value the work completed in the first meeting 1 to 2 months after that initial meeting with the coach (M = 4.30, SD = 0.44, range = 3.81-4.60), generally agreeing that they had made positive growth toward the goal set in Meeting 1.
+The most variability in student perceptions was for Item 5: "The letter I received from my coach a few weeks before today's meeting helped keep me on track with my goal" (M = 3.81, SD = 0.97).
+During MAP Meeting 2, when coaches asked students about the usefulness of the reminder letter, some students did not recall seeing it.
 The research team did not collect data on distribution of the reminder letters beyond teacher receipt.

-Mean scores on MAP Meeting Two acceptability items ranged from 3.71 (It would be helpful to meet again or more often with an ACE coach) to 4.74 (I feel comfortable during the meeting; Table 5).
-Responses to open-ended items by the 42 students attending MAP Meeting Two indicated students perceived making a new action plan (42.8%), picking a new goal to work on (19.0%), reviewing progress and barriers faced on their original action plan (16.7%), and getting the opportunity to talk to someone (11.9%) as the most interesting parts of the meeting.
-Similar to MAP Meeting One, the majority of students reported that they had no recommendations for change to MAP Meetings Two (78.6%), 3 students (7.1%) commented that the meeting was long, and 5 (11.6%) noted personal preferences (e.g., "Not so many steps," "[Allow] us to talk more," and "Make open topic goal").
+Mean scores on MAP Meeting 2 acceptability items ranged from 3.71 (It would be helpful to meet again or more often with an ACE coach) to 4.74 (I felt comfortable during the meeting; Table 5).
+Responses to open-ended items by the 42 students attending MAP Meeting 2 indicated students perceived making a new action plan (42.8%), picking a new goal to work on (19.0%), reviewing progress and barriers faced on their original action plan (16.7%), and getting the opportunity to talk to someone (11.9%) as the most interesting parts of the meeting.
+Similar to MAP Meeting 1, the majority of students reported that they had no recommendations for change to MAP Meeting 2 (78.6%), 3 students (7.1%) commented that the meeting was long, and 5 (11.6%) noted personal preferences (e.g., "Not so many steps," "[Allow] us to talk more," and "Make open topic goal").

-Coach perceptions of MAP.
-Acceptability data collected from MAP coaches after MAP Meeting One indicated high levels of acceptability with the intervention (M = 4.02, SD = 0.18), and similarly high levels of acceptability after Meeting Two (M = 4.27, SD = 0.17).
-As can be seen in Table 7, perceptions of acceptability varied by coach, with acceptability mean scores by coach ranging from 3.33 to 4.75 for MAP Meeting One and 3.40 to 4.80 for MAP Meeting Two.
-Coaches generally perceived that students were making progress on their initial goal from MAP Meeting One (M = 4.19, SD = 0.05).
+Coach Perceptions of MAP.
+Acceptability data collected from MAP coaches after MAP Meeting 1 indicated high levels of acceptability of the intervention (M = 4.02, SD = 0.48), and similarly high levels of acceptability after Meeting 2 (M = 4.27, SD = 0.46).
+As can be seen in Table 7, perceptions of acceptability varied by coach, with acceptability mean scores by coach ranging from 3.33 to 4.75 for MAP Meeting 1 and 3.40 to 4.80 for MAP Meeting 2.
+Coaches generally perceived that students were making progress on their initial goal from MAP Meeting 1 (M = 4.19, SD = 0.24).